Karl C. Schuyler: Career

 He graduated from the University of Denver's law school in 1898, and was admitted to the bar.
 Schuyler practiced in Cripple Creek, and then Colorado Springs until he moved to Denver in 1905.
 Schuyler was a successful corporate attorney, and served as general counsel for the Florence and Cripple Creek Railroad, Midland Terminal Railway, Colorado Telephone Company, and the United States Reduction and Refining Company.

 Schuyler was also a director or executive of several other corporations.
 He was a founder of the Midwest Oil and Refining Company, and served on the board of directors and as the company's counsel.
 In addition, he served as president of the Flower of the West Gold Mining Company and the Merritt Oil Corporation, and a member of the board of directors of the Gulf Oil Companies and the Amalgamated Royalty Oil Corporation.
 He also served as president of the Kinney-Coastal Oil Company and a director of the Denver National Bank.

 In addition to practicing law, Schuyler was a civic activist; he was member of the board of trustees for both the University of Denver and the Colorado Women's College.
 During World War I, he was an organizer of several Liberty bond campaigns in Colorado, as well as fundraising campaigns for the American Red Cross.
 His fraternal memberships included the Elks and Masons.

 United States senator

 A Republican, Schuyler was a delegate to the 1916 Republican National Convention, and chairman of Colorado's 1919 state Republican convention.
 He was an unsuccessful candidate for the U.S. Senate in 1920.

 In 1932, he was elected to the Senate to fill the vacancy caused by the death of Charles W. Waterman; he served from December 7, 1932 to March 3, 1933.
 He was an unsuccessful candidate for the full term beginning on March 4, 1933.
 After leaving the Senate, Schuyler resumed his legal and business interests in Denver.

-Fatal accident
+Fatal crash

-Schuyler was struck by an automobile in New York City on July 17, 1933.
-He had been staying at the St. Regis Hotel, and was walking in Central Park when the accident occurred.
+Schuyler was struck by a motorist in New York City on July 17, 1933.
+He had been staying at the St. Regis Hotel, and was walking in Central Park when the crash occurred.